ankitskvmdam/clean-jsdoc-theme/README.md

 ### Breaking changes

-1. `add_script_path` previously you have to pass an string of array but now you have to pass an object where keys are the attributes of the script tag
+1. `add_script_path` previously you have to pass a string of array but now you have to pass an object where keys are the attributes of the script tag
-1. `add_style_path` previously you have to pass an string of array but now you have to pass an object where keys are the attributes of the link tag
+1. `add_style_path` previously you have to pass a string of array but now you have to pass an object where keys are the attributes of the link tag
-1. `meta` previously you have to pass an string of array but now you have to pass an object where keys are the attributes of the meta tag
+1. `meta` previously you have to pass a string of array but now you have to pass an object where keys are the attributes of the meta tag

 ## In version 2.2.15